asdsa113/theReallOne/README.md

 npm run build
 ```

-This creates optimized production files in the `dist/` directory.
+This creates optimized production files in the `docs/` directory (configured for GitHub Pages).

 ## Notes